Where to Try Vegan German Food in Berlin

 Café Velicious

 Heard of Kaffee und Kuchen?
-This popular German pastime consists of simply catching up with friends and family over coffee and cake.
+This popular German pastime consists of simply catching up with friends and family, over coffee and cake.
 Not hard to get behind!
 If you want to visit a café with fully homemade and plant-based cakes look no further than Velicious.
 They’re a typical German café and cake shop, simply minus animal products.
-I believe they’re also fully gluten free (and if not then they’re mostly gluten free).
+I believe they’re also fully gluten-free (and if not then they’re mostly gluten-free).

 You’ll find plenty of German cakes on offer sold by the whole cake and by the slice.
 Naturally, Tortes are their specialty.
 These rich multi-layered cakes originate from Germany and feature a vast range of creamy and fruity ingredients (depending on the season) including rhubarb, strawberry, vanilla, chocolate, marzipan, apple, cream, yogurt, lemon, hazelnut, and more.
-Sometimes they’ll also serve other German cakes like Käsekuchen (cheesecake made with quark) and different types of Streuselkuchen (strudel cake) including apple and rhubarb strudel.
+Sometimes they’ll also serve other German cakes like Käsekuchen (cheesecake made with quark) and different types of Streuselkuchen (strudel cake), including apple and rhubarb strudel.
 Now that’s deli- velicious!

 Lenbachstraße 13B | Friedrichshain